 Article 1245-3 also provides that the safety of a product, which can be legitimately expected, has to be assessed through all the circumstances concerned, including the presentation of the product, the reasonably expected use of the product and the time when the product was put into circulation.
 A product should not be considered defective for the sole reason that a better product has been subsequently put into circulation.

-The burden of proof in relation with the causal link between the damage and the defect of the product concerns the certainty of the causal link.
+The burden of proof in relation to the causal link between the damage and the defect of the product concerns the certainty of the causal link.
 As mentioned above, the French jurisdictions previously required a direct and certain causal link, but judges now admit 'proof by presumption' when these presumptions are 'serious, specific and consistent'.55 French courts definitively acknowledge that inconsistent presumptions alone cannot establish the existence of a causal link any more than the mere possibility of a causal link.56 One judgment even recognised that while the plaintiffs in the Distilbene case were relieved of the normal burden of proof relating to the intake of the medicine by their mother (owing to the age of the facts), they were nevertheless required to prove the causal link between the active principle57 and the alleged damage.

 As mentioned above, 'the safety that can be legitimately expected from the product' is notably assessed in the light of the product's presentation.
 Indeed, this information will influence the legitimate expectation of the user about the safety of the product and must therefore be regarded as inseparable from the product in the assessment of the defectiveness.
 In this respect, the more information provided to consumers, the lower the chances of characterising the defect of the product.
 Therefore, as regards medicinal products, pharmaceutical companies have a strong incentive to provide exhaustive information in the summary of the product characteristics and in the package leaflet.